axano/CLARIFIER/README.md

 # CLARIFIER

-Command Line Advanced ReconaIssance FootprInting and EnumerRation tool .
+Command Line Advanced ReconaIssance FootprInting and EnumeRation tool .

 This tool is a meta tool made for making web pentesting more efficient.